Rape of Betty Jean Owens: Later years

 Beagles was charged with first degree murder.
 No fingerprints could be found on the weapon and no blood was found on Beagles or his car.
 It was confirmed that his wife owned a .25 caliber pistol, but the weapon was never found.
 However, Beagles's red Mustang was found abandoned at the scene and the victim's fingerprints were found inside in his car.
 At the trial, Ollie Stoutamire testified that while they were in prison together, Beagles had boasted to him that he planned to kill a black woman as revenge for his 1959 conviction and to show that he could kill a black person and get away with it.
 Beagles testified that he had accidentally hit Houston with his car at the intersection.
 Houston had jumped into his car, but fled the scene on foot after hearing police sirens, who were answering a call about a drunken Houston running in front of cars at the intersection.
 He fled to the home of Stoutamire's father George and persuaded him drive him to Marianna.
 In September 1969, Beagles was convicted of first degree murder and sentenced to life in prison after the jury recommended mercy.
 However, in 1974, his conviction was overturned on the grounds that the jurors were prejudiced after seeing photos of the crime scene.
 At his second trial in January 1974, Beagles was acquitted after a witness testified that he saw a blue car and a man other than Beagles at the scene of the murder.
 According to the prosecutor, he overheard that of the jurors thought Beagles had spent enough time in prison.

 After his acquittal, Beagles had his parole revoked since he had admitted to fleeing from the scene, thus making him guilty of hit and run.
 However, he was paroled that June with the urging of Governor Reubin Askew after his wife appeared to seek executive clemency.
 Askew concluded that Beagles would be a "good candidate for parole since he had a wife who had "stuck by him."
 In January 1975, Beagles was arrested for kidnapping and raping a woman at knifepoint.
 He was acquitted later that year, but returned to prison after the Florida Parole Commission concluded that he had again violated the terms of his release.

 In November 1976, an appellate court unanimously rejected an argument by Beagles that the parole commission had failed to give him due notice before revoking his parole.
 Beagles spent another 14 years in prison and was paroled in 1990.
 He died in 2016, at the age of 74.

 In a 2011 interview, Owens said she never regretted testifying against the men and sending them to prison:"It was never an option not to testify.
-I was my turn to speak up, and I didn't, what would have happened."
+It was my turn to speak up, and if I didn't, what would have happened?"